Hammond Innes: Biography

 68 Clarence Road, Horsham, West Sussex, where Hammond Innes was born.

 Innes was born in Horsham, Sussex, and educated at Feltonfleet School, Cobham, Surrey, where he was head boy, and later at Cranbrook School in Kent.
 He left in 1931 to work as a journalist, initially with the Financial News.

-The Doppelganger, his first novel, was published in 1937.
+His first novel, The Doppelganger, was published in 1937.
 In WWII, he served in the Royal Artillery, eventually rising to the rank of Major.
 During the war, further books were published, including Wreckers Must Breathe (1940), The Trojan Horse (1940) and Attack Alarm (1941), the last of which was based on his experiences as an anti-aircraft gunner during the Battle of Britain at RAF Kenley.
 After being demobilized in 1946, he worked full-time as a writer, achieving multiple early successes.
 His novels are known for a fine attention to accurate detail in descriptions of places, such as in Air Bridge (1951), set partially at RAF Gatow, RAF Membury after its closure and RAF Wunstorf during the Berlin Airlift.

 Innes produced books in a regular sequence, with six months of travel to settings all over the world and research followed by six months of writing.
 Many of his works featured events at sea and of metallurgy.
 His output decreased in the 1960s, but was still substantial.
 He became interested in ecological themes, as in High Stand, his "tree" novel.
 He continued writing until just before his death.
 His last novel was Delta Connection (1996).